South end of Main Street at the bottom of Station Hill and opposite the Robin Hood.

 - James Patrick, 16, servant, cowman, born Swannington

-Joseph Sheffield Shaw was the son of Thomas Richards and Alice Chester.
+Joseph Sheffield Shaw was the son of Thomas Richards Shaw and Alice Tomlinson Chester.
 Joseph’s grandmother Sarah Richards married his grandfather Joseph Sheffield Shaw who died 1863, her second husband Jesse Fewkes died 1881 and third husband John Berkin in 1890.
 Sarah died in 1923.
 John Fewkes was the older brother of Sarah’s second husband Jess.

 1911-1918 Joseph Sheffield Shaw